 7 US | 37.5 EU

-She won the Academy Awards for Best Actress for her performances in movies:
+She won the Academy Awards for Best Actress for Dangerous (1935) as Joyce Heath, and Jezebel (1938) as Julie Marsden.

 She won the National Board of Review, USA Award for Best Acting for her role as Charlotte Lovell in drama movie The Old Maid (1939).